rks101/eglinux/README.md

 ## Transfer files using Secure Copy scp

-Using Secure Copy or scp, we can tarnsfer files to-and-from local to remote systems.
+Using Secure Copy or SCP, we can transfer files to and from local to remote systems.
 Underneath, scp uses SSH for auth and encryption.

 ```
 scp SOURCE DESTINATION